janfreyberg/ipyannotations/docs/source/examples/classification.md

   have every option as a button.
 Setting this allows the widget to switch to a different method of class selection.

+All classification widgets also respond to hotkeys: you can use the numeric keys 1 – 0 to select an option, with keys mapped to the classes in order.
+You can also use "Backspace" to undo an option, and in the case of multi-class widgets, you can use "Enter" to submit.

 ## Image classification